doubando/oci-asset-details/ReadMe.md

 `<tenantname>.instance_details.csv `

 #### Versions:

+v.0.7.1
+* extract tenant name from tenant id (no need to provide tenant name in conf file)
+* renamed instance script from main.py to instance_details.py
 v.0.7
 * ✓ included network.py script that extracts Subnet and Network details on oracle cloud
 * ✓ updated ReadMe
 v.0.6
 * ✓ Update all private IP if multiple VNICs assigned to the instance
 * ✓ Add Public IP if VNIC is assigned
 * ✓ Add Subnet and Network information from VNIC
 * ✓ Rename Output CSV to include Tenant name.